'Nobody's business'? 5 things to know about the genetic testing bill

 At the time, Sen. Ted Kennedy called GINA the "first major civil rights bill of the new century."

-Today's new GOP sponsored bill, HR 1313, led by Rep. Virginia Foxx (R-NC), would remove a lot of these prior protections.
-The bill circumvents GINA, making genetic testing part of wellness programs.
+Today's new GOP sponsored bill, HR 1313, introduced by Rep. Virginia Foxx (R-NC) and referred to as the "Preserving Employee Wellness Programs Act", would remove a lot of these prior protections.
+The bill circumvents worker genetic privacy by saying that as long as the collection of "information about the manifested disease or disorder" is part of "a workplace wellness program offered by an employer or in conjunction with an employer-sponsored health plan", it doesn't violate GINA.

-Should this bill get through Congress, employees could be forced into genetic testing or suffer crushing financial penalties.

 Furthermore, employers would be able to access these results as long as they were linked to a wellness program.
 Results from a family member could potentially affect others who share a genetic relationship.